Link Search Menu Expand Document

 Fragments distribution of DNA.
 A fragment is defined by a distance between two DSBs.

-• The chemistry and physics models used since the 2018 publication of this model have evolved significantly, making comparison to past works difficult.
+• The physics and chemistry models used since the 2018 publication of this model have evolved significantly, making comparison to past works difficult.

 • Further, an issue was identified in the geometry implementation of the 2018 work that is now addressed in this preliminary erratum and it has been fixed in Geant4.
 Please also note that the authors mistakenly wrote microns to describe the length of the cell, when the unit actually used (correctly) was nanometers.